NeelBhatt/Docs-1/aspnet/aspnetcore/security/cross-site-scripting.md

 After encoding the encodedValue variable will contain `%22Quoted%20Value%20with%20spaces%20and%20%26%22`.
 Spaces, quotes, punctuation and other unsafe characters will be percent encoded to their hexadecimal value, for example a space character will become %20.

+>[!WARNING]
-Warning: Do not use untrusted input as part of a URL path.
+> Do not use untrusted input as part of a URL path.
 Always pass untrusted input as a query string value.

 <a name=security-cross-site-scripting-customization></a>